 Mercury Injection Porosimeter Laboratory

-The Australian School of Petroleum and Energy Resources manages a state-of-the-art Mercury Injection Capillary Pressure (MICP) Porosimeter Laboratory that offers services for both university research and commercial work.
+The School of Chemical Engineering manages a state-of-the-art Mercury Injection Capillary Pressure (MICP) Porosimeter Laboratory that offers services for both university research and commercial work.

 An understanding of capillary pressure behaviour is vital to optimise reservoir characterisation and to accurately determine cap, intra-formational or fault sealing capacities.